 Our own 125 children through education

-250+ children in a total of eight nursery schools
+250+ children in a total of five nursery schools

 58 of our children at our private primary school

 25 children at our primary school at Ndikir, Marsabit

 25 children including some of our own, in secondary education and through Polytech